Searching for long time scales without fine tuning: Spectral distribution for the Gaussian Orthogonal Ensemble with eigenvalue constraints

-Intuitively, one can think about these eigenvalues are experiencing a quadratic local potential with strength $u(\lambda) = \lambda^2/2$.
+\eeqs \end{widetext} where we have defined \beqs u(\lambda) = f(\lambda) + \frac{1}{2c^2}\lambda^2. \eeqs Mathematically, the distribution $P(\{\lambda_i\})$ is equivalent to the Boltzmann distribution of a two-dimensional electron gas confined to one dimension, where the electrons are also experiencing a local potential with strength $u(\lambda_i)$.
 In addition, each pair of the eigenvalues repel each other with logarithmic strength; this term comes from the Vandermonde determinant, and gives all the universal features for Gaussian ensembles.
-Mathematically, the distribution $P(\{\lambda_i\})$ is equivalent to the Boltzmann distribution of a two-dimensional electron gas confined to one dimension.